-These Deep Filled Blackcurrant Pies are the perfect marriage of sweet, tart jammy blackcurrant pie filling generously piled into crisp, golden homemade pastry.
+Blackcurrant Pies are the perfect marriage of a sweet, tart & jammy homemade blackcurrant filling paired with crisp, golden homemade pastry.
+My pies are deep filled for an extra bite of fruitiness.
 Eat them on their own – warm or cold – or elevate them into dessert status by serving with cream, custard or ice cream.
 These pies are sweet comfort food at their best.

 Fruit pies and the little black dress have a lot in common.
 Both are timeless, often making appearances in restaurants or cosy suppers with friends and they can re-invent themselves so many times that they will never go out of fashion.
 But when it comes to baking a pie myself, I often prefer to stick to the classics, since I find simple fruit pies homely and comforting.
 These Deep Filled Blackcurrant Pies are fine examples of the type of pie I’m likely to bake.